ir-uam/RELISON/docs/source/sna/metrics/pair.rst

 Parameters
 ^^^^^^^^^^
-* *origin*: true if we take the distance 2 neighborhood of the first user, false if we take the neighborhood of the second.
+* :code:`origin`: true if we take the distance 2 neighborhood of the first user, false if we take the neighborhood of the second.
-* *uSel*: selection of the orientation for the neighborhood of the first node of the pair.
+* :code:`uSel`: selection of the orientation for the neighborhood of the first node of the pair.
 This allows the following values:

-    * IN: we take the incoming neighbors of the user.
+    * :code:`IN`: we take the incoming neighbors of the user.
-    * OUT: we take the incoming neighbors of the user.
+    * :code:`OUT`: we take the incoming neighbors of the user.
-    * UND: we take the incoming and outgoing neighbors of the user.
+    * :code:`UND`: we take the incoming and outgoing neighbors of the user.
-    * MUTUAL: we take those neighbors who are both incoming and outgoing at the same time.
+    * :code:`MUTUAL`: we take those neighbors who are both incoming and outgoing at the same time.
-* *vSel*: selection of the orientation for the neighborhood of the second node of the pair.
+* :code:`vSel`: selection of the orientation for the neighborhood of the second node of the pair.
 This allows the following values:

-    * IN: we take the incoming neighbors of the user.
+    * :code:`IN`: we take the incoming neighbors of the user.
-    * OUT: we take the incoming neighbors of the user.
+    * :code:`OUT`: we take the incoming neighbors of the user.
-    * UND: we take the incoming and outgoing neighbors of the user.
+    * :code:`UND`: we take the incoming and outgoing neighbors of the user.
-    * MUTUAL: we take those neighbors who are both incoming and outgoing at the same time.
+    * :code:`MUTUAL`: we take those neighbors who are both incoming and outgoing at the same time.

 Configuration file
 ^^^^^^^^^^^^^^^^^^